 The Atlantic Monthly cover story for May 2014, “Closing the Confidence Gap”, provides a perspective and data that is worthy of attention.

 Authors Katty Kay and Claire Shipman detail and validate a compelling scenario that many of us have experienced working with women and/or being a professional woman.
-Kay is anchor for BBC World News America and Shipman is a reporter for ABC news.
+Kay is an anchor for BBC World News America and Shipman is a reporter for ABC news.
 They have also published a second book: The Confidence Code: The Science and Art of Self-Assurance—What Women Should Know.

 Impact of Confidence